 Meaning of Operating Cash Flow

 Operating Cash Flow (OCF) is a metric used to test the company’s cash inflow through business.
 It shows how well a company can produce positive cash flow to support its own business operations.
-The usage of operating cash flow focuses on maintenance and growth of the core business activities.
+The usage of operating cash flow focuses on the maintenance and growth of the core business activities.

-For example: manufacturing companies constantly need repairs and upgrades in machinery and technology to become more efficient and maximize their output.
+For example, manufacturing companies constantly need repairs and upgrades in machinery and technology to become more efficient and maximize their output.

 Description of Operating Cash Flow

-The accountants, investors and members of a company can compare the Operating Cash Flow with the EBITDA to understand its ability to finance short term capital.
-Investors can find out where exactly a company earns from by separating the operating cash from the cash flow from investments and financing activities respectively.
+The accountants, investors, and members of a company can compare the Operating Cash Flow with the EBITDA to understand its ability to finance short-term capital.
+Investors can find out where exactly a company earns from by separating the operating cash from the cash flow from investments and financing activities, respectively.

 A positive operating cash flow is favorable as it signals that a company is using its cash resources well.
-Without a positive OCF, a company may need to borrow funds from outsiders or even wind up business in extreme cases.
+Without a positive OCF, a company may need to borrow funds from outsiders or even wind up the business in extreme cases.
 But having a negative Operating cash flow is not always something to worry about.
-In cases where a company possesses negative cash flow because it are underway a new plant construction, then it may earn returns with the future operations of the new plant.
+In cases where a company possesses negative cash flow because it is underway a new plant construction, then it may earn returns with the future operations of the new plant.